-So much more than you think!
+So much more Nature than you think!

 Your first few trips up to Tallahassee were probably about seeing the school, orientation, and move in (which means shopping too) and possibly a football game.
 By now, you know that FSU is really a beautiful school.
 To boot, there is no denying that Tally also gets the best of Florida’s weather (well, minus the ridiculous summer heat, but that is a great time to go tubing).
 The winters are cooler than I expected; having lived in S. Florida for so long I had no idea it got that chilly at night, but they are still spectacular.
 Good weather makes us want to be outside and drink it in.
-Great news; there is plenty to do in and around Tally that will keep you enjoying the outdoors.
+Great news; there is plenty of nature in and around Tally that will keep you enjoying the outdoors.

 And here’s the thing; it doesn’t only have to be about the football games (although there is nothing wrong with that either.)
 In four years, you should find the time to check out some of these places too; if you really want to get a feel for Tally that is.